 Here’s what sets us apart from competitors in a diminished Louisville media landscape:

 We are small but mighty.
-Insider has a team of five dedicated reporters and editors plus a robust group of quality contributors.
+Insider Louisville has a team of seven dedicated reporters and editors plus a robust group of quality contributors.
 We are proud to say that we have won a variety of local journalism awards and that our work has been cited by national media.

-It takes a community pitching in to energize and support Insider’s nonprofit digital platform.
-If you, our valued reader, love Insider (we know you do) and value our expertise and enterprise reporting, consider becoming a member.
+It takes a community pitching in to energize and support Insider Louisville’s nonprofit digital platform.
+If you, our valued reader, love Insider Louisville (we know you do) and value our expertise and enterprise reporting, consider becoming a member.
 In return, you will become better informed and engaged on issues that affect us all, and together, we can help Louisville thrive.

 Mickey Meece is a native of Louisville, a Kentucky Colonel and a graduate of the University of Kentucky.
 She worked at The New York Times for 13 years in various capacities on the business and features desk, including assistant to the editor, small business editor, weekend editor and staff editor.
 Mickey served as executive editor of USAA Magazine, the Money magazine for military families, and was an editor for the American Banker newspaper, where she reported on the credit card industry.